50 Lessons for 2025

 Why “If-Then” Plans Work

-Clear plans reduce ambiguity.
-Instead of thinking, “Maybe I should be working on my report,” you now have a specific plan: “If I open my laptop, then I will write the first paragraph of the report.”
+Creating Specificity: Clear plans reduce ambiguity.
+Instead of thinking, “Maybe I should start working on my report,” you now have a direct instruction: “If I open my laptop, then I will write the first paragraph of the report.”

 Examples of “If-Then” Plans

-These examples show how simple yet specific actions can form the building blocks of positive yet impactful habits.
+These small, specific actions can form the foundation of lasting habits.

 Overcoming Common Challenges